-Our paper starts by describing the significance of European institutional investors in bond markets, with a particular focus on insurance companies and on the institutional and regulatory frameworks that govern their investment decisions.
+Our paper starts by describing the significance of European insurance firms in bond markets, with a particular focus on the institutional and regulatory frameworks that govern their investment decisions.
 We then present a simple model of bond demand by institutions facing negative duration gaps and a solvency constraint.
-In the next step, we use data on the portfolio composition of German insurers to analyse the empirical relationship between bond yields, regulatory discount rates for insurers, and their bond portfolios.
+In the next step, we use data on the portfolio composition of German insurers to analyse the empirical relationship between bond yields, regulatory discount rates for insurers and their bond portfolios.
 We conclude by discussing implications of our findings for the assessment of quantitative easing (QE), including the relevance of the financial system's structure for the way QE works and the financial stability implications of duration matching by institutional investors.

-2 Life insurers and pension funds in the euro area bond market
+2 Life insurers in the euro area bond market